With lower failure rates and a potentially longer life span, many people These days choose solid-state drives (SSDs)

 PCIe: The Peripheral Component Interconnect Express or PCI Express (PCIe) slot is typically used for graphics cards and add-in cards like USB ports and sound cards.
 However, there are now PCIe SSDs that can use all the additional bandwidth for exceedingly fast data transfers.

-M.2 SSDs use a short pin connector, and they usually lie flush with your motherboard.
-This fact is one reason why they work great for conserving space.
-The bad news, they are faster to overheat since there is a lack of airflow, especially for high-performance drives.
-To prevent overheating, M.2 SSDs sometimes include heatsinks or heat spreaders.
+The M.2 SSDs have a short pin connector and lie flush with the motherboard, making them great to save space.
+However, they overheat quickly because of low airflow, especially working with high-performance drives.
+To prevent overheating, M.2 SSDs sometimes include heatsinks or heat spreaders